Detroit–Windsor Tunnel: Usage

-The Detroit–Windsor tunnel crosses the Canada–United States border; an International Boundary Commission plaque marking the boundary in the tunnel is between flags of the two countries.
-The tunnel is the second-busiest crossing between the United States and Canada after the nearby Ambassador Bridge.
+The Detroit–Windsor Tunnel crosses the Canada–United States border; an International Boundary Commission plaque marking the boundary in the tunnel is between flags of the two countries.
+Until the opening of the Gordie Howe International Bridge in 2026, the tunnel was the second-busiest crossing between the United States and Canada.
 A 2004 Border Transportation Partnership study showed that 150,000 jobs in the region and $13 billion (U.S.) in annual production depend on the Windsor-Detroit international border crossing.
 Between 2001 and 2005, profits from the tunnel peaked, with the cities receiving over $6 million annually.
 A steep decline in traffic eliminated profits from the tunnel from 2008 until 2012, with a modest recovery in the years since.

 Traffic

-About 13,000 vehicles a day use the tunnel despite having one lane in each direction and not allowing large trucks.
+Prior to 2026, about 13,000 vehicles a day use the tunnel despite having one lane in each direction and not allowing large trucks.
 Historically, the tunnel carried a smaller amount of commercial traffic than other nearby crossings because of physical and cargo restraints, as well as limits on accessing roadways.
 Passenger automobile traffic on the tunnel increased from 1972, until it peaked in 1999 at just under 10 million vehicle crossings annually.
 After 1999, automobile crossings through the tunnel declined, dropping under 5 million for the first time in over three decades in 2007.
 Traffic on the tunnel later recovered slightly in the following years when the economy began to improve after 2008.

 Tolls

 Tolls were last increased on the Canadian side in July 2021, 37% for those using Canadian currency and 11% using American currency.
-Standard tolls for non-commercial Canada-bound vehicles are US$7.50 and C$7.50; United States-bound tolls are also US$6.75 but C$6.75.
+As of January 2026, standard tolls for non-commercial Canada-bound vehicles are US$9.00 while United States-bound tolls are C$8.25.
 For frequent crossers, the Nexpress Toll Card for cheaper rates.
 Commercial vehicles and buses are charged higher rates.
 Motorcycles, scooters and bicycles are prohibited.

 Features

 Tunnel truck for disabled vehicles

 When the tunnel first opened in the 1930s the operators had a unique rescue vehicle to tow out disabled vehicles without having to back in or turn around to perform this role.
 The vehicle had two drivers, one facing in the opposite direction of the other.
 The vehicle was driven in, the disabled vehicle was hooked up, then the driver facing the other way drove it out.
-This emergency vehicle also had 600 ft of water hose with power drive and chemical fire extinguishers.
+This emergency vehicle also carried hoses, chemical fire extinguishers and 600 gallons of water.